If you’re an introvert and the idea of flirting with a stranger seems terrifying, these methods can make it easier.

 If you’re ready to finally get out of a love rut and create massive shifts in your dating life and relationships, I’d love to be your guide!

 I work one-on-one with a select few introverts like you to help them get unstuck and open up to love.
 Spaces are limited, so if you’re interested in working with me closely, here’s what to do next:

-- Fill out an application for a complimentary 30-minute Breakthrough Session.
+- Fill out an application for a complimentary 45-minute Dating Breakthrough Session.